If you would prefer to watch the video, here it is!

 Step 5) Show them how to slide themselves and the kayak into the water.

-Step 6) Make sure they know to look for dolphin.
+Step 6) Make sure they know to look for dolphins.